 Otherwise, there is chaos.
 No order.
 In essence, fit in online.
 The human mind strives for order.
 Cyberbullying may happen frequently.
 However, not normal.
 Abusive behaviour on the web.
 Online learning in virtual classes.
 Engagement on networking websites.
 Working from home.

 Your responsibility to block, delete, and or report.
 Moreover, block someone in social media for inappropriate comments.
-Working from home, set boundaries for the type of engagement you tolerate.
+At least, disengage.
+Set boundaries for the type of engagement you tolerate.
+Cyberbully netiquette is one of the top ten education etiquette rules.

 Cyberbullying infographic contains statistics for last year.
 Stuff to work on this year.
 PrivacySavvy.com is the source of the information.